bitsofcotton/randtools/README.md

 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU

 # Archive
 This repository is archived, so without bugreport, will no change.
+2020/02/09 version is archived.
+It's ok.